-Workplace Self Care
+The Stress of Work – Workplace Self Care

 Even if you have a flexible schedule and work from home, the truth for 99% of us in the universe is that work is going to be how we spend most of our time.

 So, its important that I find ways for my work to feel enjoyable, even if I don’t enjoy every project I manage.

-I can’t stress this enough.
 For many people, work is just something they do.
 They hate their jobs and feel overwhelmed, stressed or unhappy.
-But I promise you that you can find something meaningful and special in your work.

-Practicing self care at work involves doing things like taking breaks, making time to chat with coworkers, creating quiet time or space to work on projects and finding ways to reward yourself (even if you boss doesn’t reward you).
+Practicing self care at work involves doing things like taking breaks, making time to chat with coworkers, creating quiet time or space to work on projects and finding ways to reward yourself (even if your boss doesn’t reward you).

-Spiritual Self Care
+Spiritual Self Care – Take Up Mindful Meditation

 But the reality (for me at least) is that feeling spiritually fulfilled and connected is still something I need, regardless of my beliefs and whether or not I have faith in a higher power.

 Other ways I’ve been able to practice self care include making time for reflection, spending time on nature, being open to inspiration, and meditating or practicing daily quiet time.